Citronella mucronata: Range and habitat

 Citronella mucronata is native to the Mediterranean climate Chilean matorral ecoregion, and grows discontinuously from Limari Province (30°40'S) to Osorno Province (40°30'S), between 15 and 1050 m elevation.
 It is common in the Chilean Coastal Range, and less common to the east in the foothills of the Andes.

 It generally grows in sclerophyllous forest, most frequently in the Roble–Hualo forest type, where it can grow with Nothofagus dombeyi and Nothofagus alpina depending on the latitude.
 In northern coastal habitats it is often associated with Aextoxicon punctatum, Beilschmiedia miersii, Cryptocarya alba, and Schinus latifolia.
 In Los Bellotos del Melado National Reserve in the Andes it grows with Beilschmiedia berteroana, Cryptocarya alba, Nothofagus glauca, and Quillaja saponaria.

 Conservation

 Although Citronella mucronata has an extensive north–south range, it is threatened by the extensive habitat loss which has occurred throughout its range, particularly in the Coastal Range where deforestation and habitat fragmentation are severe.
 Subpopulations of the species are increasingly isolated from one another, with the longest distance between them 122 km (Fray Jorge National Park and Los Vilos).

+The National Forest Corporation has objected to the establishment of a rare-earth mining project in Penco citing the conservation of Citronella mucronata as reason.
+The forest in the project area were decimated by the 2026 Chilean wildfires leading to accusations that the fires in that area were intentional to pave the way for the approval of the mining project.